 The Operator must provide with that notice objective evidence which demonstrates that the relevant Condition Precedent has been satisfied, and must promptly provide any further information reasonably requested by the Commonwealth regarding the satisfaction of a Condition Precedent within 5 Business Days after being requested to do so.

-Within 5 Business Days after it becomes aware that the last of the Conditions Precedent has been satisfied or waived, the Commonwealth must provide a notice to the Operator confirming that all of the Conditions Precedent have been satisfied or waived and the date upon which the last Condition Precedent was satisfied or waived (Commencement Date).
+Within 5 Business Days after it becomes aware that the last of the Conditions Precedent has been satisfied or waived, the Commonwealth must provide a notice to the Operator confirming that all of the Conditions Precedent have been satisfied or waived and the date upon which the last Condition Precedent was satisfied or waived (Commencement Date) and with that notice provide two versions of the Tripartite Deed signed by the Commonwealth.

 Draft CP Cure Plans and CP Cure Plans